ahwagner1/Ichor/README.md

 Idk how optimized LLVM is when targeting MCU architecure, so that might be a fun research project once the compiler is bootstrapped.

 ### Name
-Ichor (pronounced eye-kore) is the blood of the gods in Greek mythology.
+Ichor (pronounced eye-kore or eye-kerr) is the blood of the gods in Greek mythology.
 The goal is to have this language be the "blood" of a MCU.